 I have attached the following for you:

 1. notes for your introduction.
 Make use of them as you like.
-But, if you believe that you can evoke the rock of the darlings of whom Krivine and Chaban speak, I would be thrilled;
+But, if you believe that you can evoke the rock of the hooligans who speal of Krivine and Chaban, I would be thrilled;

 2. notes for songs 2, 4, 5, 6, and 10.